Cytomegalovirus Infection in Pregnancy

 Secondary maternal infections occur from reactivation or reinfection with a new CMV strain.
 The vertical transmission rate is up to 2%.
 In these cases, most newborns are asymptomatic at birth.
 Congenital deafness is the most common severe complication.

-Primary maternal infection is diagnosed by testing samples drawn 3-4 weeks apart for anti-CMV IgG and noting seroconversion through detection of antibodies in a previously seronegative woman or a greater than four-fold increase in titer.
-In the absence of documented seroconversion or significant titer increase, the presence of anti-CMV IgG and anti-CMV IgM may represent primary or secondary infection.
-Many women with anti-CMV IgM will not have primary infection, but rather a re-exposure, a reactivation, or a false positive result.
+Primary maternal infection is diagnosed by testing samples drawn 3-4 weeks apart for anti-CMV IgG and noting seroconversion through detection of antibodies in a previously seronegative patient or a greater than four-fold increase in titer.
+In the absence of documented seroconversion or significant titer increase, the presence of anti-CMV IgG and anti-CMV IgM may represent primary or secondary infection because anti-CMV IgM may represent re-exposure, reactivation, or a false positive result.
 CMV IgG avidity testing is useful in these cases.
 During acute primary CMV infection, low avidity immature anti-CMV IgG is produced.
 Two to four months later, high avidity anti-CMV IgG is produced.
 Patients less than 20 weeks gestation with high avidity anti-CMV IgG are unlikely to have had primary infection during pregnancy.
 Presence of low avidity anti-CMV IgG suggests recent primary infection.

-Prenatal testing should be offered when CMV infection is suspected.
-Referral to a maternal fetal medicine specialist should be considered.
-Amniocentesis is ideally performed after 21 weeks gestation and at least six weeks after maternal infection.
-Amniotic fluid is sent for PCR testing to detect CMV DNA.
+CMV DNA in amniotic fluid obtained with amniocentesis ideally performed after 21 weeks gestation and at least six weeks after maternal infection indicates fetal infection.
 Serial ultrasound evaluations are recommended to monitor fetal growth and assess for features of fetal CMV infection.
 Normal ultrasound does not exclude risk for sequelae or neurodevelopmental abnormalities.

 Treatment for maternal infection is supportive.
-There is no known effective treatment for congenital CMV infection.
-Preexisting maternal CMV antibody is thought to be the most protective factor against transmission.
-Currently, maternal IVIG and antiviral medications for prevention or treatment of fetal CMV infection are considered investigational.
+Antiviral medications such as ganciclovir or valganciclovir may improve hearing and developmental outcomes, however should be weighed against potential serious side effects.
+Preexisting maternal CMV antibody is considered most protective against transmission.
+Maternal IVIG and antiviral medications for prevention or treatment of fetal CMV infection are considered investigational.

 Centers for Disease Control and Prevention, Cytomegalovirus (CMD) and Congenital CMV Infection. https://www.cdc.gov/cmv/